Lula, Son of Brazil: Release

 Although it had not been chosen by the competitive selection of the 42nd Brasilia Film Festival, the film premiered at the event's opening in the Brazilian federal capital on November 18, 2009.
 At least 300 employees of the presidential palace Palácio do Planalto attended.
 In Lula's home state of Pernambuco, the film premiered in Recife on November 19, being attended by several politicians and the president's relatives.
 On November 28, Lula himself attended the film's premiere in São Bernardo do Campo, the city where he began his political activities.
 The film also premiered in João Pessoa and Rio de Janeiro later in 2009.
 According to Regina Rito's gossip column on newspaper O Dia, the film's international premiere was held in Washington, D.C. at the request of American president Barack Obama.
 On January 1, 2010, the film received its wide release, debuting at over 500 cinemas all over Brazil.

 Unionized workers were able to purchase the film's tickets for 5 reals (about 2,5 U.S. dollars) between November 20 and December 31, 2009, after a deal made between labour unions Central Única dos Trabalhadores and Força Sindical and the producers.
 Since its wide release on January 1, 2010, unionized workers were able to buy tickets with a 50% discount.

 The film's DVD release took place in May 2009.
 It has affordable prices, from 10 to 12 reais (around 5 to 7 U.S. dollars), in order to counteract piracy.
 The DVD has more than 10 extra features, including an exclusive interview with Lula about the film.
 Upon the DVD release, Tadeu Damiani, president of the Union of Video Rentals of the State of São Paulo and member of opposition party PPS, had sent an open letter to 2,800 video rental stores in the state recommending that they should not buy or rent the film.
 He spread his plea throughout video rental associations and trade unions in the country.
-The reason he gave for starting the campaign was the fact that Lula had watched 2 Filhos de Francisco before being released, encouraging piracy.
+The reason he gave for starting the campaign was that Lula had watched 2 Filhos de Francisco before being released, encouraging piracy.
 But, there is no evidence that proves that President Lula had watched by illegal means.